K-Musty/100-days_of_code/70-day/README.md

-# Day 70 of 100 - Day 70: Git, Github, Version Control, Hosting blog on Heroku
+# Day 70 of 100 - Day 70: Git, Github, Version Control, Hosting blog on Railway(instead of heroku)

 ## Challenges